HDR Candidate Selection

-Candidates may be permitted to transfer between standard and external/off-campus enrolment, as assessed by the Faculty and approved by the Executive Dean Graduate Studies on a case-by-case basis.
+Candidates may be permitted to transfer between standard and external/off-campus enrolment, as assessed by the School and approved by the Dean Graduate Studies on a case-by-case basis.

 FedUni is committed to the conduct of ethical and responsible research and research training.
 HDR candidates are bound by the:

 FedUni is committed to establishing best practice in providing a workplace and environment that are, as far as practicable, safe and without risk to health.
 HDR candidates are bound and protected by FedUni’s Health and Safety Policy and Health and Safety Management Procedure.

 FedUni is committed to providing a workplace and environment that are free from bullying, harassment and discrimination.
 HDR candidates are bound by the FedUni’s Equal Opportunity and Valuing Diversity Policy.